 How long do I have to register my SIM card?

 The SIM card registration officially started last Dec.
-27, 2022 and will end on April 26, 2023.
+27, 2022 with an original end date of April 26, 2023.
 New SIM cards will be in “deactivated mode” until they’re registered by the buyer.

 What happens if I fail to register my SIM?